Pattern statistics in faro words and permutations: Some particular subsets of and

-\begin{thm} There is a bijection between alternating faro permutations of length $2n$ and the set of Dyck paths of semilength $n$. \end{thm}
+\begin{thm} There is a bijection between $\mathcal{A}_{2n}$ and the set of Dyck paths of length $2n$. \end{thm}

-\begin{proof} Alternating faro permutations $w$ are those that have a block decomposition with no singleton.
-Due to the definition of $f$, this means that $f(w)$ does not contain any flat steps and thus, $g(w)$ is a Dyck path of length $2n$, and vice versa. \end{proof}
+\begin{proof} Let $w$ be a faro permutation of length $2n$.
+Then, $w$ is alternating if and only if $w$ does not contain any singleton in its block decomposition.
+Due to the definition of $f$, this means that $f(w)$ does not contain any $F$-steps and thus, $g(w)$ is a Dyck path of length $2n$, and vice versa. \end{proof}

-Similarly, we can easily prove that length $n$ alternating faro permutations are exactly length $n$ faro derangements, i.e. faro permutations with no fixed point $w_i=i$.
+\begin{thm} The set $\mathcal{A}_{2n}$ is exactly the set of length $2n$ faro derangements, i.e. faro permutations with no fixed point $w_i=i$ for $i\in[1,2n]$. \end{thm}